 Confectioners sugar – also known as icing sugar, gives the icing its sweetness and structure.

 Meringue powder – improves consistency and provides structure and stability for piping.
-It also helps the icing dry and harden.
+It also helps the icing to dry and harden.
+Can be found in craft stores or on amazon.

 Water – the liquid that turns the sugar and meringue powder into a smooth workable icing.